sagemath/trac_to_gh/Issue 6757.md

 # Issue 6757: libgcrypt in Sage is GPL 3

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6757

 Original creator: drkirkby